jeromearsany/Laza-Ecommerce-MVP-2025/README.md

 ```
 5. Open a Pull Request with a clear explanation.

-Keep changes focused and document any non-trivial logic in code comments.
+Keep changes focused and add comments for non-trivial logic. 📝

 ---

-## Roadmap — Ideas for Future Work
+## Roadmap — Ideas for Future Work 💡

-- Integrate a payment gateway (Stripe / PayPal sandbox).
+- Add payment gateway integration (Stripe / PayPal sandbox). 💳
-- Add order history and order details.
+- Add order history and order details. 🧾
-- Improve search with categories and filters.
+- Improve search with categories and filters. 🔎
-- Add unit and widget tests for core logic.
+- Add unit and widget tests for core logic. ✅
-- Set up CI/CD to build and test on PRs.
+- Set up CI/CD to build and test PRs automatically. 🔁
-- Improve accessibility and localization.
+- Improve accessibility and localization. 🌐

 ---

-## License
+## License 📜

-If you choose to open source this project, add a `LICENSE` file.
-A common choice is the MIT License.
-Choose the license that matches your goals and institution rules.
+If you open source the project, add a `LICENSE` file.
+A common choice is the **MIT License**.
+Choose a license that matches your goals and institutional rules.

 ---

-## Acknowledgements
+## Acknowledgements 🙏

 - Demo product data: Platzi Fake Store API
-- Backend services: Firebase (Auth & Firestore)
+- Backend: Firebase (Auth & Firestore)
-- Testing framework: Appium (Python client)
+- Testing: Appium (Python client)

 ---

-## Contact
+## Contact ✉️

 **Owner:** Jerome Arsany
-For questions or help, open an issue in this repository or contact the owner via their GitHub profile.
+If you need help, open an issue in this repository or contact the owner via their GitHub profile.

 ---

+If you want, I can also:
+- Convert this README into a ready-to-paste `README.md` file. 📝
+- Add a `CONTRIBUTING.md` or `SECURITY.md`. 🔐
-**If you want:** I can also generate a ready-to-paste `README.md` file, a `CONTRIBUTING.md`, or example `firebase.rules` for Firestore security.
-Tell me which one and I will add it.
+- Create a sample `firebase.rules` for Firestore permissions. 🛡️

+Tell me which one you'd like next and I'll generate it. 😊